Hey Ma (Pitbull and J Balvin song)

-"Hey Ma" is a song recorded by American rapper and singer Pitbull and Colombian singer J Balvin, featuring vocals from fellow Cuban-American singer Camila Cabello, taken from The Fate of the Furious movie soundtrack (2017).
+"Hey Ma" is a song by American rapper and singer Pitbull and Colombian singer J Balvin, featuring vocals from American singer Camila Cabello, taken from The Fate of the Furious soundtrack (2017).
 It was co-written by the artists, while co-produced by Sermstyle, T-Collar, and Pip Kembo.
 There are two versions of the song; one in Spanish and one in English.
-Music videos were directed for both versions of the song by American director Gil Green, with the Spanish video premiering on March 10, 2017 and the English video on April 7.
+Music videos were directed for both versions of the song by American director Gil Green, with the Spanish video premiering on March 10, 2017, and the English video on April 7.

 Background

 Originally, the song was scheduled to be a collaboration between Pitbull, Britney Spears and Romeo Santos, but Spears and Santos were replaced by Cabello and Balvin, respectively.

 However, the first version with Spears and Santos has leaked and it can be found on the internet.

 Critical reception

 In Billboard, Spotify editors named the song as a "steamy single" and highlighted Cabello's "fitting charm".